NiranthS/NiranthS/README.md

 ### Hi there 👋
 I am Niranth Sai Sirusala, a graduate from the Indian Institute of Technology (BHU) Varanasi.
-My major interests are Reinforcement Learning and its applications in domains like Finance and Robotics

 #### You can reach me at:
 Email: niranths@gmail.com or my [LinkedIn](https://www.linkedin.com/in/niranth-sai/)